diogommartins/reloadable/README.rst

     def my_func():
         raise Exception('Oops')

-This module is useful when we want to run something for ever, like a code that connects to a queue en fetches messages.
+This module is useful when we want to run something forever, like a code that connects to a queue en fetches messages.
 Eventually it may disconnect and raise an error trying to fetch a message, so reloadable can retry connecting.